 Erica Wolfe is a native Jupiter resident who in less than 10 years, has become one of the top-rated and top producing Real Estate Brokers in our area.
 As the pack leader of The Wolfe Team, Erica Wolfe has created a full-service real estate selling and buying experience.
-Forecast to break a 100 Million dollars in Palm Beach real estate sold in the next year, Erica and her Team have grown into a local go to for all things real estate.
+Forecast to break 100 Million dollar in Palm Beach real estate sold in the next year, Erica and her Team have grown into a local go-to for all things real estate.
 Strategic Marketing, Clear Communication, and Experience have consistently placed Erica Wolfe and The Wolfe Team among the top professionals in the real estate industry.

 1. How soon do you need to move into a new home?

 If you need to move into something new rather quickly, new construction may not be the best option for you.

 2. Do you like to work on home projects and do-it-yourself?

 If your answer is no, new construction may be a good fit.
 With everything brand new, all of your customizations chosen, and a home warranty you won’t need to do any fixing up for a while.